 Using the peel of an orange you can get just about the same texture and taste of orange zest.
 See how to zest an orange.

 You want to use the same amount of chopped orange peel as you would if you were to use zest it.

 You want to be sure that when you use the peel you do not incorporate the white of the peels as that will give you a very bitter taste.

 It will take away from the orange flavor that you are trying to get.

 One of the best substitutes for orange zest is lemon zest!
-But remember lemon will give you a bold lemon flavor as opposed to orange zest that will give you the sweet orange flavor.
+But remember lemon will give you a bold lemon flavor as opposed to orange zest which will give you a sweet orange flavor.